-l· (nowledge Criter ia Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-5.
+Knowledge Criteria Cor Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-5.
 Identify different crop types.
 K-5.
 Outline different crop production types.
 K-5.
 Describe the production requirements of one named crop.
 C-3.
-Estimate crop harvest C-3.
-Associate the crop production C-3.
-Justify the production requirements for a specific A-1.
+Justify a harvest date te sales C-3.
+Justify a crop production A-1.
 Follow instructions to set up a drip irrigation system for a specific land area.
 A-1.
 Calculate the number of seeds/plants of a single crop needed for a specific land area.
 A-1.
 Sow/transplant the number of a plant/seeds needed for a specific land area according to your calculations.
 K-6.
 Define the term market in relation to agribusiness.
 K-6.
 Define the terms demand and supply in relation to agribusiness.
 K-6.
-Describe the role of different market actors. date through given maturity time frames. types with the given marketing channel to be used. crop in relation to a given marketing channel.
+Describe the role of different market actors. deviation of a given crop. be established with given customers. strategy for a given scenario.
 A-2.
 Use the required agricultural tools and personal protective equipment to produce a plant.
 A-2.
 Practice routine work that is required for the production of a plant.
 A-2.
 Practice routine plant nursery activities.